JasperEssien2/finder-matcher-gen/docs/generated-files/matcher.md

 ```

 #### No widget matcher
 Set `MatchSpecification.matchesNoWidget` to generate a matcher that asserts **no** widget with specified properties is found in the widget tree.
-Throw an error otherwise.

-The generated global function follows the pattern:
+The code below shows the format of the exposed function or variable:

 ```dart
 final matchesNoMyWidget = _MyWidgetNoneMatcher();